lipido/paperdown/README.md

 - **Markdown simplicity**: Write your paper in plain Markdown, making it easy to edit and version control.
 - **Cross-references and automatic numbering**: Automatically number and reference tables, figures, equations, and listings.
-- **Automatic section numbering**: Sections and subsections are numbered automatically (can be disabled in the metadata section of the `paper.md`).
+- **Automatic section numbering**: Sections and subsections are numbered automatically (can be disabled in the `paper.md` metadata).
-- **Bibliography generation**: Automatically generate a bibliography from the `references.bib` file (recommendation: use Zotero externally and export your bibliography to `references.bib` with the Better Bibtex plugin of Zotero).
-Supports citation styles via `.csl` files, such as `vancouver-brackets.csl`, which is specified in the `paper.md` metadata section.
+- **Bibliography generation**: Generate a bibliography automatically from the `references.bib` file.
+Use Zotero with the Better BibTeX plugin to export your bibliography.
+Citation styles (e.g., `vancouver-brackets.csl`) are specified in the `paper.md` metadata.

 ## Getting Started

 ### Prerequisites

-Ensure you have the following installed:
+Ensure the following are installed:
 - [Conda](https://docs.conda.io/en/latest/)
-- Highly recommended: [CodeBraid Preview VSCode extension](https://marketplace.visualstudio.com/items?itemName=gpoore.codebraid-preview).
-This allows you to see a live preview of the markdown, using pandoc behind the scenes, so it can support the richer markdown syntax, as well as, cross references, bibliography, etc. The `.vscode/settings.json`, configures this extension in order to better integrate CodeBraid extension with this project, by using your HTML+PDF templates and CSS style!
+- [CodeBraid Preview VSCode extension](https://marketplace.visualstudio.com/items?itemName=gpoore.codebraid-preview) (highly recommended): Provides a live preview of Markdown using Pandoc, supporting advanced features like cross-references and bibliographies.
+It is preconfigured (`.vscode/settings.json`) to integrate with your HTML+PDF templates and CSS styles (located in `template/html`).
+   - Note: you do not need to install Pandoc system-wide for this extension, you can reuse the Conda environment (see next section).

 ### Setting Up the Environment